ciemekk92/listify/README.md

 ## How to run:

-1. Try the live demo https://listify-react.firebaseapp.com/
+1. Try the live demo https://listify-react.firebaseapp.com/ - you can use mocked up address, like somethingsomething(at)test.com
 2. Download / clone the repository and run `npm install` in the downloaded directory to install all dependencies and then run `npm run start`.

 Note: Cloning the repository will require: